The Importance of Salt Intake with Lipitor: A Guide to Optimal Health

 * Kidney disease

 The American Heart Association recommends consuming no more than 2,300 milligrams (mg) of sodium per day.
-However, for patients with high blood pressure or heart disease, the recommended daily intake is 1,500 mg or less.
+However, for patients with high blood pressure or at risk of developing it, the recommended intake is 1,500 mg per day.

-1. Read food labels: Check the nutrition labels of packaged foods to identify high-sodium ingredients.
+1. Read food labels: Check the nutrition labels of packaged foods to identify hidden sources of salt.

 2. Cook from scratch: Preparing meals from scratch allows you to control the amount of salt used.